kempsterrrr/specialk/README.md

 ### 6️⃣ **Contract Address Mapping**

-The kit includes a utility to generate a JavaScript mapping of all contract addresses for both Tatara testnet and Katana mainnet (when available).
+The kit includes a utility to generate a JavaScript mapping of all contract addresses for Tatara testnet, Katana mainnet, and Bokuto testnet.
 This makes it easy to access contract addresses in your frontend code without hardcoding them.
+The system also handles **origin chain addresses** for cross-chain operations like Vault Bridge.

 To generate the address mapping: